Ryan Hickerson, Ph.D.

 PHL103: Introduction to Philosophy: Logic

-PHL207H: Philosophy in the Western World: Ancient to Medieval
+PHL208H: Philosophy in the Western World: Medieval to Enlightenment

 Feelings for Believing: Essays in the Phenomenology of Certainty, Self-Evidence, and Conviction